Skip to content

 We'll add three children: 2 females and 1 male.

 Birth order runs left to right; oldest on the left, youngest on the right.
+Drag the shapes along the same horizontal level to rearrange them accordingly.

 3rd Generation Added